bentley-historical-library/bitcurator-intro/episodes/04-reporting.md

 ![bulk_extractor Output](https://github.com/BitCurator/bitcurator-distro/wiki/images/quickstart/image33.png)

-_**Note:** To use Bulk Reviewer, an Electron desktop application that aids in identification, review, and removal of sensitive files in directories and disk images, and which scans directories and disk images for personally identifiable information (PII) and other sensitive information using bulk_extractor, click over Applications (top left) > Forensics and Reporting > bulk-reviewer.
+_**Note:** To use Bulk Reviewer, a GUI alternative and an Electron desktop application that aids in identification, review, and removal of sensitive files in directories and disk images, and which scans directories and disk images for personally identifiable information (PII) and other sensitive information using bulk_extractor, click over Applications (top left) > Forensics and Reporting > bulk-reviewer.
 Click "Scan new directory or disk image."
 Select the "Type" ("Directory" or "Image"), create a "Name" for the report, "Browse" to the directory or disk image, select and "Options" and then click "Start Scan."
 Once it's finished, you can then view the report and have options to save or export the results._

 ![Bulk Reviewer Interface](https://github.com/BitCurator/bitcurator-distro/wiki/images/quickstart/image30.png)